 Fly-Over Aerial Antics

 Make sure to head to the waterside for the best view of all the warbird stunt action.
 A restored Wirraway will be performing an aerobatic aerial display at noon on both Redcliffe Festival days.
 Prepare yourself for wing waves, barrel rolls and front flips!
+It all happens from 12.30pm both days at Redcliffe KiteFest!

 8 Wirraway Facts